 6. Smarter health records

-Since there’s a rise in needing personalized medicines and treatments, there’s also a growing need for smarter health records.
-With ML, healthcare facilities can keep up with health records without having to waste so much time to just keep them up-to-date.
-Since ML strives to save people time, money, and effort, the market size for it has been increasing over the years in the healthcare industry.
+Since there’s a rise in the need for personalized medicines and treatments, there’s also a growing need for smarter health records.
+With ML, healthcare facilities can keep up with health records without having to waste time keeping them up-to-date.
+Since ML strives to save people time, money, and effort, its market size has been increasing over the years in the healthcare industry.

-Grand View Research projects that the market size for electronic health records in ambulatory and hospital uses will grow in value going into 2027.
-With the need for better diagnoses, clinical treatment suggestions, etc., health records need to be smarter too.
+Grand View Research projects that the market for electronic health records in ambulatory and hospital use will grow in value by 2027.
+Health records need to be smarter, too, to provide better diagnoses, clinical treatment suggestions, etc.

 7. Smarter clinical trials and research